Hull Royal Infirmary Naval Hospital

 This is now the ‘Dennison Centre’ on Cottingham Road, and opened in early 1917.
 This hospital was run by the East Riding Branch of the Red Cross society and was commanded by Mrs Strickland Constable.
 JRR Tolkein spent 18 months there convalescing from ‘trench fever’.
 It is said that he was inspired by the surroundings to later write ‘The Lord of the Rings’.
 These military hospitals were manned and operated by the Royal Army Medical Corps and Queen Alexandra’s Imperial Military Nursing Service, supplemented by voluntary workers from a number of organizations, including the Voluntary Aid Detachments, Red Cross, St John’s Ambulance and YMCA.

-In addition, other great work was done in Hull by local organisations, charities and trade unions.
+In addition, other great work was done in Hull by local organisations, charities and trade unions and individuals.
 The ‘Blind Institute’ on Beverley Road was used to rehabilitate those with sight impairments.
 The De La Pole hospital at Castle Hill cared for ‘shell shock’ victims.
-Peel House, at No: 150 Spring Bank, became a centre for ‘Hull’s Prisoner of War Fund’, producing 130,000, life saving, ‘Red Cross’ parcels, for prisoners of war.
-The Freehold Street Bread Fund raised a substantial amount of money to provide bread for these prisoners.
+Peel House, at No: 150 Spring Bank, became a centre for ‘Hull’s Prisoner of War Fund‘, producing 130,000, life saving, ‘Red Cross’ parcels, for prisoners of war.
 Hull’s Seaman’s Union also sent parcels, as well as providing money, clothes and coal for those in need at home.
 The Hull Soldier’s Club, based at Beverley Road Baths, reputed by soldiers, to be one of the best in the country.
 The Hull District War Refugee’s Committee, for Belgian Refugees, was set up on the 7th September 1914, at Bowalley Lane, Hull.
 Of its 500 volunteer helpers, 400 were women aiding a total of 1,200 refugees.
 Th Hull Flag Appeal for prisoners of war, raised £1,500 (HDM 04/08/1917).
 The East Hull Working Party, formed in August 1914, repaired and sewed 5,690 articles for servicemen during the war and made 470 clothing articles for patients at the VAD Hospital, on Cottingham Road (HDM 18/11/1918).
 The Mother Humber Memorial Fund, based at 22 Whitefriargate, Hull, was a fore runner of the modern “Food Banks” and distributed groceries to urgent cases of illness and poverty (HDM 12/01/1920).